MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/threading-async/asynchronous-programming-in-cpp-universal-windows-platform-apps.md

     {
         // Create the async operation. feedOp is an
         // IAsyncOperationWithProgress<SyndicationFeed^, RetrievalProgress>^
-        // but we don’t handle progress in this example.
+        // but we don't handle progress in this example.

         auto feedUri = ref new Uri(ref new String(url.c_str()));
         auto feedOp = client->RetrieveFeedAsync(feedUri);